Grillmast/scribe_application/README.md

   N/A

   ## Questions
-  If you have any questions about the repo, please contact [Grillmast](mailto:wefw@gmail.com).
+  If you have any questions about the repo, please contact [Grillmast].

   ## Link
   https://scribe-application.herokuapp.com/